Japan–Mongolia relations: Mongol invasions

-Twentieth century
+20th century

 Before World War II

-After the collapse of the Qing Dynasty that had ruled Mongolia for some centuries and the Outer Mongolian revolution of 1911 (for more of the history, see History of Mongolia.) and after the rise of Japan to world power status in the early 20th century, the Mongolian government of Bogd Khan sent emissaries requesting formal diplomatic recognition to various world powers, including the Internal Affairs Minister, Da Lam Tserenchimed, who was sent to Japan in 1913.
+In 1911 Mongolia declared independence from the collapsing Qing Dynasty that had ruled it for almost three centuries.
+The new Mongolian government of Bogd Khan sent letters of independence to a number of consulates including that of Japan, and sent emissaries requesting formal diplomatic recognition to various world powers, including the Internal Affairs Minister, Da Lam Tserenchimed, who was sent to Japan in 1913.

+World War II period

+In 1931, the Empire of Japan invaded Manchuria following the Mukden incident, and turned its interests to Soviet and aligned territories in the vicinity.
+To the east and south of Mongolia, Japan set up Manchukou and Mengjiang as puppet states, the latter being nominally led by the Inner Mongolian prince Demchugdongrub.
+In 1939, Japanese and allied forces clashed with Soviet and Mongolian forces near the Khalkhin Gol river, with the latter victorious and the borders unchanged.
+This and other engagements in the Soviet–Japanese border conflicts eventually led to the signing of the Soviet–Japanese Neutrality Pact in 1941.

+In 1945, the Soviet Union and Mongolia declared war on Japan, and invaded the Japanese-occupied territories of Manchuria and Inner Mongolia, which afterwards returned to Chinese rule.

-Since World War II
+Post World War II

 After World War II, diplomatic relations between Japan and Mongolia only resumed on 24 February 1972.
 This was done following the invitation and attendance of Mongolia to the Expo '70, held in Osaka, which revealed a strong desire to normalise relations on both sides.
 Following this, the Central Committee of the Mongolian People's Revolutionary Party voted against raising the issue of war reparations with Japan, thus leading to an exchange of diplomats and restoring of formal relations.
 On 17 March 1977, the two nations signed an agreement on economic co-operation.
 This agreement gave Mongolia an investment of ¥5,000,000,000 into cashmere production.
 By 1988, trade between Mongolia and Japan was worth US$30 million, equivalent to 43% of all Mongolian trade with capitalist nations.

 Relations improved following 1990 Democratic Revolution in Mongolia, whereupon Sousuke Uno's visit in April 1989 and Toshiki Kaifu's visit to Mongolia in August 1991, following the visit by Dumaagiin Sodnom to Japan in March 1990, became the first visits to Mongolia by a non-Eastern Bloc minister and prime minister, respectively.